 You might have an automatic garden sprinkler that leaks water into the basement.
 Or the sump pump from below could be situated right beside your tool shed and above the basement.

 Or maybe you just have a clothesline directly above the basement.
-A garden hose which you sometimes leave running right above the basement.
+A garden hose that you sometimes leave running right above the basement.

 How To Fix It?

 Keep an eye on anything which delivers moisture or water in the direction of your basement.
-You need to keep everything at least 4 feet away from the basement and pointing out to to the street in front.
+You need to keep everything at least 4 feet away from the basement and point out to the street in front.

 No matter what the cause is, if you see persistent excessive moisture inside your basement, don’t wait around any longer without doing anything about it.